RileyGunn/test_website/index.md

 # How to use this documentaion
 Like a boss, that's how

-But really, if you have an HS3 or are interested in how to set one up, let's get started [Get started now](docs/Guide){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
+But really, if you have an HS3 or are interested in how to set one up, let's get started:

+[Get started now](docs/Guide){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 # Support